warenick/CarND-Behavioral-Cloning-P3/README.md

 After the collection process, I had 19944 number of data points.
 I used left and right cam images with 0.1 bias in steering so after all I had 59832 examples.

 I used this training data for training the model.
 The validation set helped determine if the model was over or under fitting.
-The ideal number of epochs was between 5 or 10 as evidenced by using keras model checkpoint.
+The ideal number of epochs was 50 as evidenced by using keras model checkpoint.
 I used an adam optimizer so that manually training the learning rate wasn't necessary.

 Also you can find the model driving in the [video1](./examples/run.mp4)